salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 Note that `outerText` [is not a standard property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/outerText#Browser_compatibility), so the descriptor could be undefined, like in the case of Firefox.
 In this case, this distortion does nothing.

+<a name="htmlelementdocsstyle-gettermd"></a>

+## get: HTMLElement.prototype.style [Chrome, Edge, Opera, Safari]

+### Summary

+The `style` property on any HTMLElement object allows manipulating CSS styles via Javascript via assignments (element.style.color = 'red').
+Any property set on this object will reflect in the DOM via the `style` attribute on an element, making this object "magical" because of this behavior.

+### Distorted Behavior

+This distortion alters the getter of the style property for any HTMLElement.
+The `style` object is being marked as live such that any properties changed from within the sandbox are reflected on the DOM.

+Furthermore, this distortion does not cover a possible but highly improbable scenario: code passing the style object from system mode to the sandbox via function arguments.
+The distortion will not apply since the getter has been invoked in system mode.
+The resulting effect is that sandboxed code will not see changes to `style` being reflected in the DOM.
+If this scenario does happen then the distortion should be upgraded to a patch on the raw HTMLElement.prototype in native window.

 <a name="htmliframeelementdocscontentwindow-gettermd"></a>

 ## get: HTMLIframeElement.prototype.contentWindow